Forest Fires in Georgia and Climate Change – Possible Ways Forward

 The Forestry Sector in Georgia and Climate Change: The SAMTSKHE-JAVAKHETI and BORJOMI Fires

 Forests cover about 40% of Georgia’s total land area.
 Forests are also crucial to the country’s balance of greenhouse gases.
-In recent years, the development of the socio-economic environment has had a negative impact on the forests.
+In recent years, the of the socio-economic environment has had a negative impact on the forests.
 It has led to deforestation, fires and a significant decrease in their carbon absorption capacity.
 In Samtskhe Javakheti in areas managed by the National Forest Agency (NFA), 34 fires were reported in the past 15 years.
 NFA data for 2021 shows these fires covered an area of 2425.83 hectares, which is 2% of Samtskhe Javakheti’s forest area.

 The local population in Borjomi has felt the effects of these fires more and more.
 The microclimate change is most noticeable in settlements that surround burned forests.
 According to Vazha Gelashvili a biologist, fires in this region have caused the air to become drier, continental and the number freshwater sources have decreased.
-Forest fires, more frequent droughts followed quickly by heavy rains, and other climate-related changes in the environment have also reduced the region’s potential for and affected the economy.
+Forest fires, more frequent droughts followed quickly by heavy rains, and other climate-related changes in the environment have also reduced the region’s potential for tourism and affected the economy.

-The Georgian National Greenhouse Gas Index (1990-2017), however, shows that land use and forestry sectors, if managed correctly, remain significant absorbers for greenhouse gases.
+The Georgian National Greenhouse Gas Index Report (1990-2017), however, shows that land use and forestry sectors, if managed correctly, remain significant absorbers for greenhouse gases.
 This makes a significant contribution towards climate change mitigation.
 The sink capacity for this sector fluctuated from 8,122 to 10,061 gigagrams CO2 eq.
 Between 1990-2017, this represents 20-65% of the total emissions during that period.
 Forests absorb a large proportion of emissions.
 Therefore, forest fires should be given more attention, since they absorb a large portion of emissions.

 What is being done to reduce forest fires?